-SHIFT: Days (rotating weekends)
+SHIFT: Evenings (rotating weekends)

 Methodist Hospital opened in 1963 as the first hospital in the now internationally acclaimed South Texas Medical Center.
 From the beginning, we've recognized the unique needs of each of our patients.
 It's a process that we continue to improve on, creating ways to better serve the community when they need us the most.
 With 981 beds, Methodist Hospital offers a broad range of specialties including cardiology, cancer care, bone marrow transplants, emergency medicine, neurosciences, maternity care, gynecology and orthopedics.

 As the flagship hospital of the Medical Center and of the Methodist Healthcare system of hospitals, we appreciate the support and recognition we receive from the community having been ranked No. 1 in the Express-News Reader's Choice Awards.
 We also enjoy being the most preferred hospital in San Antonio, as consistently reported by the Consumer Research Corporation.
 Methodist Hospital is accredited by the Joint Commission in stroke care and is designated as an accredited Chest Pain Center.
 For more information, please visit our website at www.sahealth.com

 We offer you a generous benefits package including: